CHAI: Command Hijacking against embodied AI: Dictionary Creation

 \section{Dictionary Creation}

-The first stage in our attack pipeline is the reduction of the large vocabulary space into a dictionary of prompts that have a high likelihood of attack success.
+The first stage in our attack pipeline is to reduce the large vocabulary space to a dictionary of prompts with a high likelihood of a successful attack.
 We automate this search problem as a conversation between an attacker LLM and the target LVLM, where the attacking LLM learns from the refusals of the LVLM.

 As the space of possible text cues is effectively unbounded, we must \emph{guide} the attacker LLM to explore it systematically.
 Algorithm \ref{alg:vp} summarizes our visual-prompt generation pipeline.
 In its first step (line 5), we issue a \emph{meta-prompt} that asks the LLM to propose short, imperative phrases that the \emph{target LVLM} is likely to interpret as control commands.
-The full meta-prompt, reproduced in Fig. \ref{fig:prompts}, has two parts: \begin{itemize} \item \textbf{LLM context:} We provide context to the attacker LLM by providing the 1) summary of the task (generated with an LLM), 2) the AV characteristics such as the presence of one or multiple cameras, and 3) the \emph{target LVLM} prompt.
-The LLM can retrieve keywords from the target LVLM prompt to search over the vocabulary space (See Section \ref{sec:discussion}.) \item \textbf{Prompt Instructions:} In the second part of the prompt, we provide 1) the attacker's objective (e.g., force the landing), 2) the attacker's capabilities (e.g., showing signal), and 3) the attacker constraint (e.g., the maximum number of words). \end{itemize} Next, we deploy the new visual prompt attack with naive visual characteristics, such as colors with maximum contrast (Line 6).
+The full meta-prompt, reproduced in Fig. \ref{fig:prompts}, has two parts: \begin{itemize} \item \textbf{LLM context:} We provide context to the attacker LLM by giving 1) a summary of the task (generated with an LLM), 2) the AV characteristics, such as the presence of one or multiple cameras, and 3) the \emph{target LVLM} prompt.
+The LLM can retrieve keywords from the target LVLM prompt to search the vocabulary space (see Section \ref{sec:discussion}.) \item \textbf{Prompt Instructions:} In the second part of the prompt, we provide 1) the attacker's objective (e.g., force the landing), 2) the attacker's capabilities (e.g., showing signal), and 3) the attacker's constraint (e.g., the maximum number of words). \end{itemize} Next, we deploy the new visual prompt attack with naive visual characteristics, such as colors with maximum contrast (Line 6).
 We then query the target LVLM with the visual prompt attack and evaluate if it was successful (line 8).
-That is, if the LVLM generated the target label $y'$.
-We then update the attacker's prompt (Line 10) using the approach in Fig.~\ref{fig:prompts}: \begin{itemize} \item \textbf{Attacker prompt refinement:} We include the historical visual prompts and their evaluation.
-The objective is to provide feedback to the LLM to encourage searching phrases that are successful.
+That is, if the LVLM generated the target label $y^t$.
+We then update the attacker's prompt (Line 10) using the approach in Fig.~\ref{fig:prompts}: \begin{itemize} \item \textbf{Attacker prompt refinement:} We include historical visual prompts and their evaluation.
+The objective is to provide feedback to the LLM to encourage searching for phrases that are successful.
 We also want the LLM to generate a new phrase and fill the dictionary with different visual prompts.
-Without this update, the LLM may provide the same word. \end{itemize}
+Without this update, the LLM may provide the same term. \end{itemize}